DNA test helps Cullman County woman find long-lost sister after decades of searching - NewsBreak

 “That’s what I’m gaining, a sibling and a second family basically,” White said.
 “You can’t learn about a person texting or on the phone.
 You gotta do it face to face.
 You have to cry a little, laugh a little.”

 Eubank lost her husband last April and she almost lost her own life during an ATV accident in 2018 .
-She said God continues to intervene in her life.
+She said God continues to intervene in her life.‘Bloody Sunday’ church in Alabama on endangered places list

 “Maybe he just felt like this is something I needed,” Eubank said.